 c) When using our contact form

-If you have questions of any kind, we give you the option of contacting us via a contact form on our website.
+If you have questions of any kind, you have the option of contacting us via a contact form on our website.
 To do so, you must provide a valid email address so that we know who submitted the enquiry, and to enable us to respond.
-Further information can be given voluntarily.
+Further information can be provided voluntarily.

 With your consent, data processing for the purpose of contacting us is carried out in accordance with Art.
 6 Para.
 1 S. 1 Point a of the GDPR.

 The personal data collected by us for the purpose of the contact form will be automatically deleted after your enquiry has been dealt with.